Trust Entities

 - Trust name is required (up to 200 characters)

-- Trust type is required (must select from enum)
+- Trust type is required (must select from the supported list)